-The white grape variety comes from Italy.
-Synonyms are Grechetto, Grechetto Bianco, Grechetto Spoletino and Pulcinculo.
+The white grape variety originates from Italy.
+Synonyms are Grechetto, Grechetto Bianco, Grechetto Spoletino, Greco, Greco Spoletino, Montanarino Bianco, Montanaro, Occhietto, Pistillo, Pizzinculko, Pocinculo, Pulce, Pulcinculo Bianco and Strozzavolpe.
 The "Greco" could possibly indicate a Greek origin.
-In spite of apparently indicative synonyms or morphological similarities, it should not be confused with the Maceratino or Pignoletto (with synonym Grechetto di Todi) varieties.
-However, according to DNA analyses carried out in 2004, there is a parent-progenitor relationship between Grechetto di Orvieto and Pignoletto, which is why they were previously considered to be two clones of the same variety and were often named "Grechetto" in DOC regulations, which naturally leads to some confusion and mistaken identity with other Grechetto varieties.
-There is also a red berry variety called Grechetto Rosso (Greghetto) with unknown identity.
+Despite seemingly suggestive synonyms or morphological similarities, it should not be confused with the varieties Maceratino or Pignoletto (with synonym Grechetto di Todi).
+However, according to DNA analyses carried out in 2004, there is a parent-progeny relationship between Grechetto di Orvieto and Pignoletto, which is why they used to be considered two clones of the same variety and were often named only "Grechetto" in DOC determinations, which naturally leads to some confusion and confusion with other Grechetto varieties.
+There is also the red-berried variety Grechetto Rosso (Greghetto) with unclear parentage.

 I have great respect for the scope and quality of the wein.plus encyclopaedia.
 It is a unique place to go for crisp, sound information on terms from the world of wine.Dr.
 Edgar Müller